The question on every entrepreneur's mind is: how can I create a financial forecast for a new company?

 It is obviously tricky to answer this important question in just a few lines.
 However, in this guide, we will try to shed some light on three of the most efficient ways to create your forecast.

-What does financial forecasting for a new business entail?
+What does creating a financial forecast for a new business entail?

 The term 'forecasting' can mean very different things to different people!